-- 6.1 Since the start of the 2019/20 financial year, no new rescheduling opportunities have been identified.
+- 6.1 Since the start of the 2020/21 financial year, no new rescheduling opportunities have been identified.
 The portfolio of loans held by the Council is reviewed on a regular basis by both the Treasury Management Section and by the Council's treasury management advisors (Link Asset Services). - 6.2 In the 2017/18 Strategy, the Council expanded its counterparty list to include asset backed investments.
+No investments of this nature have been made to date.

+Manchester Airport

-No investments of this nature have been made to date. - 6.4 A capital investment of £11.3m in Manchester Airport was approved by Executive Cabinet in February 2018.
-The investment takes the form of a shareholder loan which was advanced in two tranches during 2018/19.
-Interest will be paid at a rate of 10% per annum, which will generate a revenue stream for the Council of approximately £1m (after allowing for the loss of interest earned on cash used to fund the investment) which will support the revenue budget.
-This income has been included in the Medium Term Financial Plan approved by Council in February 2019. - 6.5 In February 2019, Executive Cabinet approved an equity investment of £5.6m in Manchester Airport which will be funded by prudential borrowing.
-The investment has been drawn down in three tranches over the course of March and April 2020 with the first dividend payment expected in 2021.
-No income is currently assumed in the MTFP for this investment. - 6.6 These investments in Manchester Airport are in addition to the Council's existing shareholding 3.22% shareholding in Manchester Airport Group.
-This shareholding has been valued at £30.2m as at 31 March 2020.
-The Council receives dividend income from this investment (£6.4m in 2019/20) which is a key item in the Council's Medium Term Financial Strategy. - 6.7 The COVID-19 pandemic has had a significant impact on the Aviation Industry and in April 2020 Members approved a shareholder loan to Manchester Airport Group in order to provide financial stability and ensure it is best-placed to react and rebuild business operations as Covid-19 restrictions are lifted.
-This additional loan protects the Council's investment in the Airport, which is an important strategic asset for Greater Manchester and the wider region.
+- 6.3 The Council has an historic 3.22% shareholding in Manchester Airport Group.
+This shareholding has been valued at £32m as at 31 March 2021.
+Prior to the COVID-19 pandemic, the Council was receiving significant dividend income from this investment (£6.4m in 2019) which was a key item in the Council's Medium Term Financial Strategy. - 6.4 In recent years, further additional investment in Manchester Airport has been approved: - A capital investment of £11.3m in Manchester Airport was approved by Executive Cabinet in February 2018.
+The investment takes the form of a shareholder loan which was funded from reserves.
+Interest will be paid at a rate of 10% per annum, which will generate a revenue stream for the Council of approximately £1m (after allowing for the loss of interest earned on cash used to fund the investment) which will support the revenue budget. - In February 2019, Executive Cabinet approved an equity investment of £5.6m in Manchester Airport funded by prudential borrowing.
+The investment is expected to generate revenue income through returns of around 3.25% (after taking account of borrowing costs and debt repayment).
+It was originally envisaged that this income would begin to be received from 2021/21 onwards, although no amounts are yet assumed in the Medium Term Financial Plan (MTFP).
+The economic impact of COVID-19 is likely to mean that income from this investment will not be generated for a number of years and will be dependent on the speed and scale of recovery in the Aviation Sector - In July 2020, the In April 2020, Executive Cabinet approved a further investment of £9.7m in Manchester Airport in the form of an equity loan, which will be funded by prudential borrowing.
+The loan is intended to provide financial stability to Manchester Airport Group and ensure it is best-placed to react and rebuild business operations as Covid restrictions are lifted.
+The investment completed in June 2020 and will generate revenue income through interest earned of 10% per annum. - 6.5 The COVID-19 pandemic has had a significant impact on the Aviation Industry.
 Whilst the expectation is that interest on loans and investments will continue to be accrued, the annual dividend is not expected to be payable for a number of years, placing a £6.4m pressure on the revenue budget.